$30,000 Trump rumor? Tabloid paid for, spiked, salacious tip

 During AP's reporting, AMI threatened legal action over reporters' efforts to interview current and former employees and hired the New York law firm Boies Schiller Flexner, which challenged the accuracy of the AP's reporting.

-Asked about the payment last summer, Dylan Howard, the Enquirer's top editor and an AMI executive, said he made the payment to secure the former Trump doorman's exclusive cooperation because the tip, if true, would have sold "hundreds of thousands" of magazines.
+Asked about the payment last summer, Dylan Howard said he made the payment to secure the former Trump doorman's exclusive cooperation because the tip, if true, would have sold "hundreds of thousands" of magazines.
 Ultimately, he said the information "lacked any credibility," so he spiked the story on those merits.

 "Unfortunately...Dino Sajudin is one fish that swam away," Howard told RadarOnline on Wednesday.